University of Edinburgh Parliamentary Internship Program

 Students are responsible for the costs of housing and meals, transportation to meet the overseas flight, $500 administrative fee, passport and visa fees, local transportation, books and supplies, supplemental overseas health insurance and personal expenses.
 Vacation Break expenses are not covered under Wheaton fees and students must make independent arrangements for housing, meals and travel, as needed.

 Guidelines are available in the Center for Global Education; this is an on-line application process.
 A 500-word essay is required as part of the application.

-Make an appointment with Janet Ray in the Center for Global Education, ext.
+Make an appointment with Gretchen Young in the Center for Global Education, ext.
 4950.
 Program details are subject to change at the discretion of the Center for Global Education.

 Courses of Study